 Hypertrophy, which is probably what body building is best known for, is the act of training to make your muscles bigger.

 There are multiple ways to induce hypertrophy, but the general recommendation is to perform a high volume of work with moderate loads and rest periods.
-According to the Journal of Strength and Conditioning Research, when participants performed six to 12 repetitions of an exercise at 65 to 85 percent of their 1RM with a rest period of 60 seconds, it created the greatest stimulation of testosterone and growth hormone, which correlates with hypertrophy .
+According to the Journal of Strength and Conditioning Research, when participants performed six to 12 repetitions of an exercise at 65 to 85 percent of their 1RM with a rest period of 60 seconds, it created the greatest stimulation of testosterone and growth hormone, which correlates with hypertrophy.
+The growth of testosterone for muscle growth is imperative, for an imbalance in the hormone level causes many symptoms, usually treatable.

 Many lifting programs are created with hypertrophy in mind and include recommendations for multiple sets and rest periods.
 However, a typical Pilates workout is low volume with little to no rest periods and involves flowing, back to back movements.
 This means that it isn’t well designed for hypertrophy.